goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/planning/write-plans.md

 title: Write Plans
 ---

-**Pre-registration and protocols are a method to write and/or publish a record of your hypotheses and methodology before undertaking any analysis.
-They help you adequately plan your research ahead of time and help combat common detrimental research practices.**
+{% include roadmap-zoom-title.html cssClass="write-plans" title="Pre-registration and protocols are a method to write and/or publish a record of your hypotheses and methodology before undertaking any analysis.
+They help you adequately plan your research ahead of time and help combat common detrimental research practices." %}

 ### Prepare a Data Management Plan